-Useful information for visitors to Halifax, Nova Scotia.
+Useful information and frequently asked questions for visitors coming to Halifax, Nova Scotia.

 Visit our Halifax Travel Information page for information regarding transportation to and from Halifax and our Halifax International Airport.